JeffreyBenjaminBrown/hode/docs/ui.md

 If you evaluate X, you will find Y and Z.
 But if you visit Y or Z,
 you will receive no information about its relationship to X.

+### `M-w`: Copy the results buffer to clipboard

+This copies everything in the currently-displayed results buffer, even if it does not all fit on the screen.

+### `M-r`: Replace the command window with this buffer's last successful search

 ## Keyboard commands that work from the Buffers buffer